greena13/react-joi-validation/Readme.md

 #### changeValue

-`changleValue` is for whenever `changleHandler` is not flexible enough.
+`changeValue` is for whenever `changeHandler` is not flexible enough.
 It accepts the name of the value to change and the new value.

 ```javascript
 render() {